nahidkawsar/Customizable-LLM-Chatbot-with-LangChain-and-Groq-API/README.md

 ## ⚙️ Steps to Set Up

 ### 1. Copy the Code
-Copy the code from the file shared with you and paste it into your project folder.
+Copy the code from the file simplellmLCEL, shared with you and paste it into your project folder.

 ---